 I’ll be using mine in my bathroom.
-I added make up brushes, the soap dispenser, a vase, toothbrush holder, and cotton ball holder.
-I’m thrilled with how use these farmhouse painted and distressed mason jars will be, and at a fraction of the cost of buying them.
+I added make-up brushes, a soap dispenser, a vase, a toothbrush holder, and a cotton ball holder.
+I’m thrilled with how useful these farmhouse-painted and distressed mason jars will be, and at a fraction of the cost of buying them.

 Do you think you’ll paint mason jars?